ContractsCounsel Logo

 Employment law matters can arise in the workplace requiring an attorney's services.
 These include discrimination claims, discrimination and retaliation claims, wage and hour violations, wrongful termination and other workplace discrimination, whistleblower claims, and more.

 The fact is that many employers engage in practices that violate employees' rights and fail to comply with applicable laws.
-For example, your employer cannot force you to work in unsafe conditions or without adequate safety equipment.
+For example, your employer needs to follow specific regulations and standards that dictate what is considered a safe and adequate work environment.
 If something happens at work, such as an accident or injury, you must know how to report it appropriately and safely.

 What is a Lawyer for Employees?